Current Scholars

 • Kelsey’s current research involves the evaluation of novel glycosylated peptide therapeutics in animal models of Parkinson’s Disease.

-Emilie Bowman - Kucera Scholar
+Emilie Bowman - Theresa F. Jennings Memorial Scholar

 • Ph.D.
 Program - Geology